PNNL-CompBio/bmdrc/README.md

 There are a few additional functions besides the main `bmdrc()` function that can be used to extract additional information.
 Brief descriptions of these functions are listed below:

-**predict_response:** Users interested in extracting curve information can supply the "benchmark" file, a string with the endpoint to calculate, and a list of dose values (x variables) to predict on.
+**predict_response:** Users interested in predicting response curves can supply the "benchmark" file, a string with the endpoint to calculate, and a list of dose values (x variables) to predict on.

 # Example Input Data